Jataz/Tasks-Management/README.md

-      create.blade.php           # Modal for creating a project edit.blade.php             # Modal for editing a project delete.blade.php           # Modal for deleting a project
+      create.blade.php           # Modal for creating a project edit.blade.php             # Modal for editing a project delete.blade.php           # Modal for deleting a project show.blade.php             # Modal for showing tasks for a project

 app/Http/Controllers/
   TaskController.php             # Task CRUD, drag-and-drop reorder